Back To Search Results

 Etiology

 Agent Orange comprises equal parts of the chlorophenoxy herbicides 2,4-dichlorophenoxyacetic acid (2,4-D) and 2,4,5-trichlorophenoxyacetic acid (2,4,5-T).
 The obligatory byproduct of 2,4,5-T production is 2,3,7,8-tetrachlorodibenzo-p-dioxin (TCDD), a highly toxic carcinogen.
 TCDD contaminated many herbicides containing 2,4,5-T used in Vietnam from 1961 to 1971.
-The six herbicides used during this timeframe were collectively called the "Rainbow Herbicides."
+The 6 herbicides used during this timeframe were collectively called the "Rainbow Herbicides."
 Of this group, Agent Blue was the only herbicide that lacked 2,4,5-T.[1]

-Approximately 77 million L of TCDD-containing herbicides were dispersed during the war, 95% of which was released via aerial application by Operation Ranch Hand fixed-wing aircraft.
+Approximately 77 million liters of TCDD-containing herbicides were dispersed during the war, 95% of which was released via aerial application by Operation Ranch Hand fixed-wing aircraft.
 The remaining 5% was spread by ACC operations using ground sprayers near troop encampments or by helicopters, similar to Operation Ranch Hand missions.[3]
 Agent Orange exposure may have occurred during its handling, distribution, or from secondary contacts.

 The planning and execution of herbicide spraying missions during Operation Ranch Hand were strict; spray missions did not occur with friendly forces in the area and were often deep in hostile territory.
 Antipersonnel ordinance from escort aircraft was used in targeted areas to suppress hostile ground fire, and friendly units were prohibited from entering areas immediately after spraying due to possible unexploded ordinance.[4]
-Multiple safeguards and strict adherence to protocols made direct spraying of US and allied forces, or their passage through recently sprayed areas, very unlikely.[5]
+Multiple safeguards and strict adherence to protocols made direct spraying of United States and Allied forces, or their passage through recently sprayed areas, very unlikely.[5]

 Epidemiology